-The Law Offices of Prosper Shaked is devoted to providing your family with aggressive and unique legal representation in your time of need.
+Prosper Shaked Accident Injury Attorneys PA is devoted to providing your family with aggressive and unique legal representation in your time of need.
 To schedule a free case evaluation, contact our firm at (305) 694-2676, or contact us online.

 Common Reasons Infant Physical Therapy is Needed